 No human intervention is needed when you have already set up your chatbot so you can cut down on your expenses.
 A recommender system aims to predict the preference for an item of a target user.
 Mainstream recommender systems work on explicit data sets which help organizations scale.

 Data and AI have helped chatbots evolve and scale, which drives down marginal costs.
-Just as with SEO, there need for data and how it impacts products is always changing and evolving.

 Even if you have a team in place, they can be unavailable at some hours of the day.
 Chatbots can let your users know when your team will be back or answer any pressing questions that could make or break a purchase.
 A chatbot can definitely fill in for your team when they are not around so that the user isn’t left hanging without any response.